livelabs-ventures/chumo-rails-ai-assessent/README.md

 Welcome!
 This assessment is designed to evaluate your ability to build a Rails application while effectively leveraging AI tools.
 You should complete this in 1-2 hours.

+In the text below we often reference CLAUDE.md as we are heavy Claude Code users.
+Feel free to use whatever tools you prefer and please let us know what you used as we're always looking for useful new services!

 ## 🎯 Your Mission

-Build a Rails application that:
+Build a simple Rails application that:
 1. Allows users to upload video files
 2. Automatically extracts 5 thumbnails at different timestamps
 3. Displays them in an attractive bento box layout